BenPS927/Homelab/README.md

-# My Homelab
+# BF Enterprises

-## This is my repo showing the progression of my homelab as I develop it on my journey into the world of IT
+## This is my repo showing the progression of my homelab, named BF Enterprises as I develop it on my journey into the world of IT

 ![Alt text](Screenshot2025-10-03004110.png)